Swiggies/ElDewCon/README.md

-# ElDewrconCLI
+# ElDewCon
-CLI Rcon Tool in .NETCore with support for auto messages.
+CLI Rcon Tool on .NETCore with support for auto messages.
 Can be used on Linux with tmux or similar programs to keep it running in the background.

 # Requirements